obar1/0to100/README.md

 ![](f5ac382b-dafe-4ba7-ba82-a3cabc01553e.png)

-and you have a `toc.md` for free to use as index
+and you have a `toc.md` for free to use as your index (bookmark it)

 ![](d05502bb-4b90-422f-9624-568d9f02cd08.png)